-You can read more details on the topics covered at The Skyrocketing Demand for ADHD Couple Therapy .
+For more details on the topics: The Skyrocketing Demand for ADHD Couple Therapy.

 Online Training!
 Therapists and Consumers

-Now, we are excited to be offering online training for therapists, with NBCC CE hours (and CE from other organizations pending).
+Now, we are excited to be offering online training for therapists.

 (Readers can join our mailing list at ADHD Success Training to be informed when the training is available—or follow this blog to be updated.)

 For years, I’ve fielded e-mail requests for referrals to professionals.
 The sad truth, I have a very short list to whom I can refer in confidence.
-Having been in these folks’ shoes, I know the quality of therapy can make or break a relationship.
+Having traveled that path before them, I know the quality of therapy can make or break a relationship.
 Much hangs in the balance.

 That’s why I have created an ADHD Professional Directory.
 Clinicians listed in the directory who successfully complete Level 1 training are invited to indicate that via a badge icon on their listing.

 This directory will be worldwide.
-To learn more, visit ADHD Success Training website.
+To learn more, visit the ADHD Success Training website.